 Personal Capital Review: Free Tools and Paid Wealth Management

 Personal Capital is an online wealth management concept that started in 2009.
-Since then, it has proven itself by amassing $12.6 billion in assets under management with over 24,200 clients.

 Today, Personal Capital offers two sets of tools depending on whether you pay for their services or not.